LoonCodeHunter/AstraMindAI/README.md

 # [Still in Production in Sadly.]
 **Almost done just need to fix some files and wire some of the stuff so it work + needs to get pngs and wriet svgs.
-Also this README.md is still in work and looks untidy**
+Also this README.md is still in work and looks untidy. **
+- Good News though: I`ll be releasing v1.0.0 of AstraMindAi soon to [https://marketplace.visualstudio.com/VSCode] and put up the release v1.0.0 up on [https://github.com/LoonCodeHunter/AstraMindAI/releases]

 > Intelligent AI Infrastructure • Multi‑Agent • RAG • MLOps • VS Code Extension • Cloud‑Native